 The second group of watches was designed with twin escapements and regulators that are driven by a differential to mechanically average out their errors in rate.
 The first such wristwatch was the Philippe Dufour Duality launched in 1996.
 Dufour was inspired by a 1930s double regulator pocket watch produced by the students at the watchmaking school in his hometown of Le Sentier.
 The differential gear, on the other hand, has a history dating back to 1827.
 It was invented by French watchmaker and engineer Onésiphore Pecqueur and proved vital to the development of the automobile.

 In the Duality, a differential on the fourth wheel averages out the difference in rate between the two balances and produces a single output for the time display.
 Thus, if one, for instance, beats at a rate of +2s and the other at −2s, the watch achieves a perfect zero deviation.
-The two escapements in this approach serve a single gear train, which is not to be confused with a resonance watch in which two individual movements linked by a common main plate achieves a single averaged rate through the principle of resonance (more on that below).
+The two escapements in this approach serve a single gear train, which is not to be confused with a resonance watch in which two individual movements linked by a common main plate achieves a more stable rate through the principle of resonance (more on that below).

 The Duality eventually became the inspiration for the MB&F Legacy Machine 2 in 2013.
 The latter featured two balance wheels over the dial, with part of the differential exposed at six o’clock.
 This construction differs slightly; the differential is located on the second wheel of the movement and divides power to two separate trains.
 The exposed wheel drives the first third-wheel pinion on the right while the other wheel, positioned on the hind side of the differential, drives the second third-wheel pinion.